What to Plant in Santa Cruz & the Bay Area in June

 Cucumbers: Marketmore, Lemon, Armenian.
 Direct seed now for July and August harvest.
 Provide trellis for best production.

 Summer squash and zucchini: Black Beauty, Costata Romanesco, Yellow Crookneck.
 Plant in succession to replace aging plants as summer progresses.
+For tips on pairing squash with complementary crops, see our companion planting guide.

 Corn (early June only): Early Sunglow, Bodacious, Peaches and Cream.
 Needs warm soil and long season.
 Plant in blocks of at least 4 rows for pollination.